PythiaSocialTech/sirqle/docs/index.md

 ## Config Module

 The `Config` class is used to configure the connection the database.
-It uses the `HTTPClient` and requires the following arguments:
+It uses the `SurrealHTTP` and requires the following arguments:

 - `url` : URL of the database
 - `namespace` : The namespace of the database
 - `database` : The name of the database
 - `username` : The access username
 - `password` : The access password
-- `client` : an `HTTPClient` configured beforehand
+- `client` : an `SurrealHTTP` client configured beforehand
 - `from_env`: if it set to `True` then it expects a `.db_conf` file where all the previous arguments are defined

 ## Query Module